 Medical malpractice happens if a medical professional, such as a doctor or nurse, violates the applicable standard of care in providing health care services, thereby causing injuries or death.
 The standard of care consists of the accepted standards and practices used by similar medical professionals to diagnose and treat patients.

 The standard of care may vary depending on the particular patient.
 For example, an obstetrician might treat a sickly or high risk 40-year-old pregnant woman's symptoms differently from those of a healthy 25-year-old who is pregnant.
 Under Georgia law, it is necessary to retain a qualified expert witness to testify about what the standard of care is, explain how the defendant health care provider breached the standard, and explain how the provider's actions or omissions caused the injuries.
 This is why it is critical to retain a medical malpractice lawyer in the Savannah area who knows how to build these complex cases.

 Doctors and other health care professionals are obliged to provide diagnoses and treatment at a level that is accepted by the medical community.
 Unfortunately, the mistakes that health care professionals make have the ability to change your life forever.
-The Savannah medical malpractice lawyers at the Suthers Law Firm may be able to represent you in a claim for damages.
+At the Suthers & Harper, our Savannah medical malpractice lawyers may be able to represent you in a claim for damages.
 Our firm also assists injured people in Atlanta, Watkinsville, Norcross, Lawrenceville, Roswell, Athens, Marietta, Stone Mountain, Decatur, Pooler, Brunswick and Statesboro, and other communities in Oconee, Gwinnett, Clark, Cobb, DeKalb, Fulton, Chatham, Glynn and Bulloch Counties.
 Contact us by calling 1.800.320.2384 or completing our online form to set up a free consultation with a birth trauma attorney or seek assistance with another type of medical malpractice claim.